The Hillbillies: Background and release

+Music and lyrics

-"The Hillbillies" was surprise-released on May 30, 2023, exclusively on PGLang's YouTube channel.
-The song features hi-hats inspired by UK drill and bass-led Jersey club production.
-Lyrically, Keem and Lamar exchange "playful" and conversational flows involving "their favorite subjects": women, fashion and fame.
+Produced by Evilgiane of Surf Gang, "The Hillbillies" features hi-hats inspired by UK drill and bass-led Jersey club production.
+In contrast to Keen and Lamar's "conceptual boxes", "The Hillbillies" emphasizes a relaxed and loose tone, as Keem and Lamar lyrically exchange "playful" and conversational flows involving "their favorite subjects": women, fashion and fame.
+Lyrical themes range from ordering McDonald's upon the conclusion of a flight and dressing well, to Lamar's 5'7" stature.

+With Pitchfork writer Dylan Green describing the song as a sequel to Keem's "Range Brothers" (2021), it features "tag-team rapping and ridiculous adlibs."
+For example, Kendrick responds to Keem's "That's a deep deep deep deep deep ocean" by shouting "That twat!".
 Throughout the song, they compare themselves to professional footballers Lionel Messi and Neymar, while Lamar references designers Martine Rose and Grace Wales Bonner.
-"The Hillbillies" interpolates the flow of "Sticky" by Canadian rapper Drake on its refrain, and samples the charity single "PDLIF" by American indie folk band Bon Iver.
-"PDLIF" additionally samples English musician Alabaster DePlume's single "Visit Croatia".
+"The Hillbillies" interpolates the flow of "Sticky" (2022) by Canadian rapper Drake on its refrain, and samples the charity single "PDLIF" (2020) by American indie folk band Bon Iver, which Evilgiane used because of how "pretty" it sounds.
+"PDLIF" additionally samples English musician Alabaster DePlume's single "Visit Croatia" (2020).